Please refer to the EUTR for wood and wood products harvested before June 29, 2023. After June 29, 2023, please refer to the EUDR information below.

 - Information gathering: SME operators must collect data, documents, and information, including details on their suppliers and details on the operator and/or trader to whom they have supplied commodities, and/or their covered derivatives, descriptions and quantities of the product, the country of production, geolocation of all plots of land in which the product or commodity was produced or derived from, and adequately conclusive and verifiable information that the products are deforestation-free and produced in accordance with the legislation of the country of production.
 This information must be kept for five years from the date of export or placing on the market.

 - Risk assessment: SME operators must verify and analyze the information collected during the first step.
 The risk assessment establishes whether there is a risk that the products intended for placement on the EU market or export are non-compliant.
-Several criteria must be considered in the risk assessment, including but not limited to the presence of forests and indigenous peoples, substantiated concerns, and prevalence of deforestation or forest degradation in the country of production.
+Several criteria must be considered in the risk assessment, including but not limited to the presence of forests and Indigenous Peoples, substantiated concerns, and prevalence of deforestation or forest degradation in the country of production.

 SME traders